xyfool-66/xyfool-66.github.io/_pages/about.md

 # 📖 Educations
 - *2024.07 - 2028.07 (Expected)*, Department of Electronic and Computer Engineering, HKUST
-- *2021.09 - 2024.07*, School of Information Science and Engineering, Southeast University *(rank 1/243 in the postgraduate recommendation process)*
+- *2021.09 - 2024.07*, School of Information Science and Engineering, Southeast University *(rank 1/243 in the PG recommendation)*
 - *2020.09 - 2021.07*, Chien-Shiung Wu College, Southeast University

 # 💻 Internships